 Winner by 2%

-M&M Tool and Machinery rates % higher than The Home Depot on Team Culture Ratings vs The Home Depot Ratings based on looking at 7650 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What do your coworkers need to improve and how could you work together better?" and "Do you look forward to interacting with your coworkers?".
+M&M Tool and Machinery rates % higher than The Home Depot on Team Culture Ratings vs The Home Depot Ratings based on looking at 7683 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Do you look forward to interacting with your coworkers?" and "What are some of the best things about your team?".

-M&M Tool and Machinery rates % lower than The Home Depot on Environment Culture Ratings vs The Home Depot Ratings based on looking at 7562 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What % of the time are you bored at work?" and "Is your work environment positive or negative?".
+M&M Tool and Machinery rates % lower than The Home Depot on Environment Culture Ratings vs The Home Depot Ratings based on looking at 7593 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What needs to change to make the company culture better?" and "Do you have a close friend at work?".

 Sentiment Culture Ratings vs The Home Depot